 Creswell Infant and Nursery School Safeguarding Statement

-Creswell C of E Infant and Nursery School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.
-We are fully committed to ensuring that consistent, effective safeguarding procedures are in place to support families, children and staff at school.
+Creswell C of E Infant and Nursery School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this vision.
+As a school, we are fully committed to ensuring that consistent, robust and effective safeguarding procedures are in place to support families, children and staff, both inside and outside of school.

 Our School Safeguarding Team

-Mrs Dodd - Headteacher and Designated Safeguarding Lead
+Mrs Dodd - Headteacher & Designated Safeguarding Lead

-Mrs Furness - Head of School Care and Safeguarding Officer
+Mrs Furness - Head of School Care & Safeguarding Officer

 Our Commitment to safeguarding our children.